DataDog/yubikey/README.md

 your current keys are blocked, and you must reset your YubiKey to use new keys.

 ### Error with git pull/fetch or when using SSH
-If when you try to ssh or git pull/fetch and you have the error:
+If you try to ssh or git pull/fetch and you have the following error:
 ```
 sign_and_send_pubkey: signing failed: agent refused operation
 ```
-You are probably misstyping you PIN.
+You are probably mistyping your PIN.
 To verify it, you can:
 ```
 gpg --card-edit
 gpg/card> verify